LSF970/eng130-CICD/README.md

-# Jenkins Jobs guide - This was changed by Jenkins
+# Jenkins Jobs guide - This was changed by Jenkin

 ## CI - Continuous Integration
 Step 1 - General settings